xarvh/elm-game-state/README.md

     DeltaList
         [ ...
         , ...
-        -- we can remove the delta entirely!
+        -- we can remove the deltaUnit call entirely!
         ]